 The five of us got a rowing boat one day and crossed the lake, where we found a small lagoon and spent an hour skimming stones.
 The heavens opened on the way back and we got soaked to the bone rowing across the lake in a thunder storm.
 Cecilia had to use a plastic cup to bail water out of our little wooden boat as I rowed us back to shore.
 The rain peppering the water’s surface cut off all distant motors and horns and birdsong, and in the middle of the lake under black clouds the only sound was millions of raindrops, each one sending its own ripples, and the droplets that were so meaningless individually became powerful enough en masse to turn the previously choppy lake completely flat, like a sheet of metal beaten into shape by the wings of a million butterflies.
 It was beautiful.
 We warmed up in a bar nearby after, watched the royal wedding on TV, and got to know one another.

 Matt was a really interesting guy.
 He looked a bit like Hugh Jackman – his eyes had that same look – kindly, warm, while at the same time something in their gentle stare assures you they’ve seen some shit.
 And well, turns out I was right.
 Matt is 35 years old and a recovering cocaine addict.
 He’d spiralled and spiralled after a brutal divorce, and has now got clean, started his life over, and completed a hike to Everest base camp in order to achieve a lifelong goal.
-We went for beers that evening, just the two of us, and bonded over music, drugs, a lifetime of poor decisions, and a mutual dislike of Shane, who infuriated us both with his constant interjecting and contradicting and general pretentiousness.
-Matt was great though; honest and damaged but optimistic, with hard earned wisdom and that special kindness born from regret.
+We went for beers that evening, just the two of us, and bonded over music, drugs, and a lifetime of poor decisions.
+Matt was great; honest and damaged but optimistic, with hard earned wisdom and that special kindness born from regret.
 I loved Matt.

 Meanwhile, Dave and Samy and I had all ditched Pushkar Hostel and their money-grabbing, and found other lodgings.
 Samy and I were at this gorgeous oaken place called Forest Lake Hostel, all fresh smelling and with incredible thick mattresses.
 Dave being Dave, he found shelter at a local indie climbing wall, where dreadlock-sporters climb and smoke during the day and sleep in the crash matts by night.
 It was only a quid a night to stay there, but after roughing it across India I just wanted a comfy, clean bed.